 Q. I've lent some money and now the borrower is paying me back irregularly.
 Do you have a loan management program that will allow me to record the payments as I receive them and show the balance due?

 Q. I've borrowed some money and now the lender says I owe them more than I think I owe them.
-Do you have a program that will validate the loan balance?
+Do you have a program that will calculate the loan balance?

 A. Yes, to all three questions.
 The C-Value!
-Wizard will do what you want.
-We've prepared this detail tutorial showing you how you can use C-Value! to manage any loan.
-You can also try the online Ultimate Financial Calculator calculator.
-It too lets you track payments as they are made, but you'll not be able to save your entries.
+Program for Windows will do what you want.
+You can also try the online Ultimate Financial Calculator.
+It too calculates loan payoff amounts, but you'll not be able to save your entries.
 However, you will be able to see if C-Value! will meet your needs as the two calculators have the same capabilities.
+I've prepared this detail loan payoff tutorial showing you how you can use the Ultimate Financial Calculator to track any loan and calculate the balance.

 Q. How do I calculate my annualized rate of return (or the gross return for that matter) on my stock, option, bond and/or mutual fund investments?